 There are several regulations in place governing the transport of hazardous materials.
 If you are in an accident with a truck hauling fuel, chemicals or other HAZMAT, and the driver did not follow those regulations, you will need to hire a personal injury accident attorney to discuss filing a claim against all liable parties.

-If you or a loved one has been injured in a trucking accident in Arizona, please call the Phoenix and Mesa personal injury attorneys at Skousen, Gulbrandsen & Patience, PLC for a free consultation.
+If you or a loved one has been injured in a trucking accident in Arizona, please call the Mesa personal injury attorneys at Skousen, Gulbrandsen & Patience, PLC for a free consultation.
 We will fight for compensation for your medical expenses, pain and suffering, lost wages, lost earning capacity, and any other special damages.